What is Computer Science and Computer Engineering?

 Innovations in the world of computer technology have changed our lives drastically over the past few decades.
 It’s hard to believe that twenty years ago few people had heard of the internet.
 Today, computer scientists are busy developing new ideas that will shape the future.

-As a computer scientist, you would specialize in the software side of computing, focusing on writing new programs that allow computer applications to run faster and more efficiently.
+Computer scientists specialize in the software side of computing, focusing on writing new programs that allow computer applications to run faster and more efficiently.
 You might work for a security company, creating technology that reduces the risks of viruses and hackers, or develop flight simulation exercises that allow airline pilots to practice managing flight problems.

 The College of Engineering has selected Xiaoqing "Frank" Liu to head the Department of Computer Science and Computer Engineering.
 Dr. Liu begins July 1.
 He will also hold the Rodger S. Kline Leadership Chair in Computer Science.